In this Guide

 The Dyson has a lot more power than the Shark, because of its cyclonic suction.
 However, the Shark gives you more cleaning time, because it’s cordless.

-Again, we think the Shark is the clear choice for a good cheap vacuum, because it’s $100 cheaper than the Dyson, and has comparable function and reliability.
+Again, we think the Shark is the clear choice for a good vacuum, because it’s $100 cheaper than the Dyson, and has comparable function and reliability.

 However, if you want more suction power, and can afford the upfront cost, the Dyson does offer better performance and smarter ergonomics that make vacuuming with it more pleasant.